8 Types of Self-Care for Caregivers: Which Help Most?

 Getting on track through Happy Healthy Caregiver

-To help me put my life back on the self-care track while caring for others, I created Happy Healthy Caregiver in 2015.
+To help me get back on the self-care track while caring for others, I founded Happy Healthy Caregiver in 2015.

-Even though I knew that self-care was necessary, when I think back to that time, I can see now that I was laser focused on physical self-care.
+Even though I knew self-care was necessary, when I think back to that time, I see that I was laser-focused on physical self-care.

-Healthy nutrition and exercise consumed my blog and social media posts.
+Healthy nutrition and exercise are featured in my blog and social media posts.
 I didn’t even consider sleep quality a critical factor in my self-care until months later.

-What has remained true is that I have always considered self-care to be more than just a night out, weekends away, or a day at the spa.
+What has remained true is that I have always considered self-care to be more than a night out, a weekend away, or a day at the spa.
 These activities feel great, but are frankly too far and few between, especially for family caregivers.

 I needed to find little ways in my day to rest and regroup.

-While caregiving, I started trying activities that others said helped them feel more at peace or energized.
+While caregiving, I began trying activities others said helped them feel more at peace or more energized.

 This exploratory process has served as content for many Happy Healthy Caregiver articles and podcast episodes.